 The blade of your ice skates are being worn and dull when used, and it is recommended you have them sharpened every so often.

 Ice hockey skates

-The blade of a figure skate is longer and more straight and a of a higher grade steel than ice hockey blades and therefor they don't need sharpening as often.
-However the sharpeness and the precision of the hollow grinding is pivotal to the speed and manuvreablity.
+The blade of a figure skate is longer and more straight and an of a higher grade steel than ice hockey blades, and therefor they don't need sharpening as often.
+However, the sharpness and the precision of the hollow grinding is pivotal to the speed and maneuverability.

 Most skate arenas, where they offer skate rentals, and skate shops will be able to sharpen your skates for 4 -8,- $.
 The price of having them do it and the risk of ruining the blade makes it not worth doing it yourself.
 But we offer a grinding service at SkatePro.